trinidadgithub/SoftwareEngineering/README.md

 - **Cloud Deployment**: Deploying applications to cloud environments like AWS or GCP.
 - **Load Balancing**: Ensuring efficient distribution of network traffic across multiple servers.
 - **Internet of Things**: Managing frameworks to support IoT devices with high availability and fault tolerance.
+- **Memory Mapping and Visualization**:  Case studies on process memory, virtual and real.

 ## Additional Notes